ldelaossa/GPDQ/source-docs/sections/quickstart.rst

    gpdq(0.85, project)

 where ``0.85`` indicates the size of the window (as proportion of the screen) and ``project`` a file containing a project.
 Both parameters ar optional.

-Next figure shows an screenshoot of the APP.
+Figure 1 shows an screenshoot of the APP.
+The left panel shows the project definition, whereas the right panel shows the current section.

 .. figure:: ../_images/gpdqGUI.png